osmlab/atlas-checks/docs/checks/edgeCrossingEdgeCheck.md

 #### Description

-The purpose of this check is to identify Edges intersecting another Edge(s) that do not share the same Node (meaning they are not well-connected) nor have proper layer tagging on one of these Edge(s) (meaning there should be a layer tag for one of the Edges).
+The purpose of this check is to identify Edges intersecting another Edge(s) that do not share the same Node (meaning they are not well-connected) nor have proper layer tagging on one of these Edge(s) (meaning there should be a _layer_ Tag for one of the Edges).

 #### Live Examples